Protecting our Environment...Connecting People with Nature...For Birds & Wildlife

 Charlie Scheim – Treasurer

-I grew up in Holbrook, Massachusetts and moved to Oneonta in 1980 to teach at Hartwick College, where I am a mathematics professor.
+I grew up in Holbrook, Massachusetts and moved to Oneonta in 1980 to teach at Hartwick College, where I was a mathematics professor from 1980 to 2018.
 I began birding while in college.
 After I had learned to recognize some birds by sight, a physics professor who had become a birding friend taught me to recognize song sparrows and towhees by their song, for which I have been grateful ever since.
-My wife Sandy Bright and I enjoy birding and other outdoor activities together.
-We participate each year in the Oneonta and the Fort Plain Christmas Bird Counts and in the USGS Breeding Bird Survey each June.
-We also surveyed a number of local blocks in the 2000-2005 NYS Breeding Bird Atlas.

 This image has an empty alt attribute; its file name is bird-border2.jpg